KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-NewsFeedTicker by justjim1220](https://github.com/justjim1220/MMM-NewsFeedTicker)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `fetcher.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require("request")' in file `fetcher.js`: Replace it with built-in fetch.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-next-episode by PierreGode](https://github.com/PierreGode/MMM-next-episode)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [next-train-transilien by trizome](https://github.com/trizome/next-train-transilien/)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `next-train-transilien.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.